 Net other income for the year reached P359 million, up 94.0% or P174 million from the P185 million generated in 2017.
-The jump is attributable mainly to:
+The jump is attributable mainly for

-- 1) higher interest income earned from placements of the balance of the proceeds from the initial public offering and cash generated from operations, increasing by 68.0% or ₱79 million year-on-year to close at ₱194 million; - 2) higher other revenues net of charges of P165 million from the prior year's P70 million, consisting of rent income for the lease of billboards, gondola lights, etc. by merchandise suppliers and their share of various operational and promotional/marketing costs and other non-merchandise sales related income.
+- 1) higher interest income earned from placements of the balance of the proceeds from the initial public offering and cash generated from operations, increasing by 68.0% or \$79 million; - 2) higher other revenues net of charges of P165 million from the prior year's P70 million, consisting of rent income for the lease of billboards, gondola lights, etc. by merchandise suppliers and their share of various operational and promotional/marketing costs and other non-merchandise sales related income.

-Earnings Before Interest and Tax (EBIT) / Earnings Before Interest, Tax, Depreciation and Amortization (EBITDA)
+Earnings Before Interest and Tax (EBIT) / Earnings Before Interest, Tax, Depreciation and

-EBIT as a result increased to \$2,542 million for an EBIT margin of 12.1% while EBITDA amounted to \$2,707 million for a margin of 12.9%, increasing from the prior year's \$1,856 million with 10.5% margin and \$1,960 million with 11.0% margin, respectively.
+EBIT as a result increased to ₱2,542 million for an EBIT margin of 12.1% while EBITDA amounted to ₱2,707 million for a margin of 12.9%, increasing from the prior year's ₱1,856 million with 10.5% margin and ₱1,960 million with 11.0% margin, respectively.